 Facing your trials with joy is an unnatural thing to do.
 James is writing this letter to encourage Believers to face their trials with joy.

 Welcome to the study of the book of James!!
 I am so glad that you are here and I hope you will be totally blessed beyond anything that you could ever imagine!!

-I want this grace-study to be doable for the busy mom with littles as well as the mom who works from home or outside of her home.
-We need to daily get into God’s Word in order not to backslide and to stay close to his side but without taking an hour or two.
+I want this faith-study to be doable for the busy mom with littles as well as the mom who works from home or outside of her home.
+We need to daily get into God’s Word in order not to backslide and to stay close to his side without taking an hour or two.
 Most of us do not have the luxury of that much time!!

 Let’s dig right in!!

 Digging Deeper: James 1:1-18

 Key Verse: A man who endures trials is blessed because when he passes the test he will receive the crown of life that God has promised to those who love Him.
 (James 1:12)